-The treatments routinely used by oncologists to treat cancer ( e.g. chemotherapy and radiation ).
+Standard treatments are those routinely used by oncologists to treat cancer ( e.g. chemotherapy and radiation ).
+Also called conventional treatments.

 Note: Some of these may not be suitable treatment for your cancer.